KostasSar/g-loc/README.md

 ![Screenshot of script execution using saramedsoncruz@gmail.com as input](https://i.imgur.com/qhj14i3.png "Locating Sara.")

 1. Click on the Google Maps link
-1. Find the Gfootball museum review containing the flag.
+1. Find the football museum review containing the flag.

 1. Submit
     ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~